DominikMatuszek/pattern-recognition-project/README.md

 `python3 train_salicon.py`

-Dataset, needed for training, can be downloaded from [here]().
-It should be extracted to the `unet` directory.
+Dataset, needed for training, can be downloaded from [here](http://salicon.net/challenge-2017/).

 tl;dr: It failed, miserably.